 Engines and Transmissions

-Engines and transmission at the high-weight end of the market are somewhat thin on the ground, but Rolls Royce owns MTU, and with MTU powering Ajax and Boxer, there might be some argument to establish at least some onshore capability given volumes and dependencies.
+Engines and transmission at the high-weight end of the market are moderately thin on the ground, but Rolls-Royce owns MTU.
+With MTU powering Ajax and Boxer, there might be some argument to establish at least some onshore capability given volumes and dependencies.

 Also included here are APUs, air handling, and CBRN filtration